ericchase-library/ts-templates-website/README.md

 https://github.com/ericchase-library/ts-templates-website

 This is a template for website projects.
-Please check out https://github.com/ericchase-library/ts-library for other information.
+Please check out https://github.com/ericchase-library/ts-library for more information.

 ## Build Tools V2

-This template project uses the new 2.0 version of my build tools and library modules.
-Read more about that in the ts-library repo.
+The build tools were completely rewritten, along with some of the library modules.
+As of now, the library should be considered on version 2.0.0.
+It's a work in progress, but should be much more useful than v1.

+These build tools use the Biome (https://biomejs.dev/) toolchain for formatting and linting most source files; as well as Prettier (https://prettier.io/) for formatting html and markdown files.
+Formatting has always been a massive pain point in web dev, and will probably continue to be so.
+From time to time, I find better tools for formatting files, and the build tools may be updated accordingly.

 ## Disclaimer